hashicorp/terraform-provider-google/website/docs/r/compute_instance_template.html.markdown

 * `confidential_instance_config` (Optional) - Enable [Confidential Mode](https://cloud.google.com/compute/confidential-vm/docs/about-cvm) on this VM.

+* `advanced_machine_features` (Optional) - Configure Nested Virtualisation and Simultaneous Hyper Threading  on this VM.

 The `disk` block supports:

 * `auto_delete` - (Optional) Whether or not the disk should be auto-deleted.